Nkaka23dev/employee-api/README.md

 - **Logging**: Comprehensive logging of actions such as employee creation, updates, and deletions for auditing and debugging purposes.
 - **Unit Testing**: Only on employees' features so far
 - **API Documentation**: Automatically generated Swagger documentation for all employee-related endpoints, providing detailed information about availables

-## TODO  🚀

-- ✅ Implement(with Access and Refresh tokens) **authentication and authorization**[Done on User endpoints!]
-- Improving the app:
-  1. ✅Repostory pattern(creating interfaces and separating database and business logic)
-  2. ✅Code clean-up
-  4. ✅Data seeding for at least two users to begin with and document the README file
-  5. ✅Protect employee endpoints and update tests
-  6. ✅Remove business logics using **AutoMapper** in **EmployeeController**
-  7. ✅Users can have roles and roles determine what users can do in the app
-  8. ✅Add Validation throughout
-  9. ✅Migrate from **SQLite** to **Postgres** for production.

 ## TODO NEXT